What are the different pharmaceutical forms?

 Inhaled medicines are most commonly taken as powders and sprays.
 These medicinal forms are particularly common for treating asthma.
 A device called an inhaler is used to take the medicine.
 Knowing how to use an inhaler is important for successfully treating asthma.
 You should check the package leaflet of your medicine for information on how to use it correctly.

 Medicines injected into the veins, muscles or the skin

 Injections can be given directly into a vein, into a muscle or underneath the skin.
-Of these, injection under the skin is the medicinal form most commonly used in home care.
+Of these, injection under the skin is the medicinal form most commonly used treatment at home.
 Medicine has the fastest effect when it is taken intravenously.